ShurayukiHime/StickyPolicies/server/PolicyServer/readme.md

 - the time validity of the policy
 - one or more constraints which are to be checked by the trust authority before authorizing access
 - one or more actions which are to be taken by the trust authority before authorizing access, e.g. notify owner.

+## Internal structure
+This server includes two servlets for the following purposes:
+- Certificates handling: data owners' certificates are received and stored for future use, and the TA's certificate is sent to clients to encrypt data.
+- Data access: decryption and verification of signatures when asked to disclose data; check policy correctness and compliance.